-Funding: No funding will be provided for the award, but the author giving the plenary talk will get a free registration and a honorarium to cover her/his travel expenses.
-The money for the honorarium will come from the registration fees of the current SPAA conference.
+Funding: No funding will be provided for the award, but the author giving the plenary talk will get free registration and an honorarium to cover her/his travel expenses.
+The money for the honorarium will come from the registration fees for the current SPAA conference.

-Award announcement: Each Test-of-Time Award will be published at the SPAA website and will be announced using standard mailing lists in the parallel and distributed computing communities.
+Award announcement: Each Test-of-Time Award will be published on the SPAA website and will be announced using standard mailing lists in the parallel and distributed computing communities.